Antisemitism during the Gaza war: Netherlands

 Following the 7 October attacks, the local Jewish community voiced its concern that unrest in the Middle East could spread to the Netherlands, citing historical trends.
-The National Coordinator for Combating Anti-Semitism of the Dutch government and the interest group Center for Information and Documentation Israel (CIDI) reported a considerable increase in antisemitic expression since the escalation of hostilities.
+The National Coordinator for Combating Antisemitism of the Dutch government and the interest group Center for Information and Documentation Israel (CIDI) reported a considerable increase in antisemitic expression since the escalation of hostilities.
 Recorded incidents, collected in accordance with the IHRA definition of antisemitism, include acts of vandalism, verbal and physical abuse, intimidation, and bullying.

-On 25 October 2023, the CIDI filed a complaint against the owner of the popular Instagram account Cestmocro and a number of its followers for inciting hatred and violence against Jews.
+On 25 October 2023, the CIDI filed a complaint against the owner of the popular Instagram account CestMocro and a number of its followers for inciting hatred and violence against Jews.
 It also called on the cabinet of ministers to take an explicit position "against this form of incitement against the Jewish community".
-Instagram removed the account Cestmocrotv of the same owner on 8 November.
+Instagram removed the account CestMocroTV of the same owner on 8 November 2023.
+BBB party leader Caroline van der Plas renewed the call to ban CestMocro after the November 2024 Amsterdam riots.
+Several legal experts spoke out against the proposal, considering it to be an "exceptional and disproportionate" measure.

 In December 2023, German prosecutors announced the arrests of four suspected Hamas members, one of whom was a Dutch national who had been apprehended in Rotterdam.
 The group had allegedly planned to attack Jewish sites.

 Allegations of antisemitism were raised after a series of lectures on the Holocaust at the Utrecht University of Applied Sciences (HU) were postponed indefinitely in January 2024, after pro-Palestinian activists had criticized the involvement of the CIDI in the development of the curriculum.
 In a statement, the university announced that it needed "more time to place the events of 7 October and beyond in a broader perspective, with room for diverse opinions and beliefs", later adding that "the safety of speakers, students, teachers and visitors cannot be guaranteed".
 The CIDI and fellow interest groups in the Central Jewish Consultation responded negatively, questioning the relation between Holocaust education and the Israeli–Palestinian conflict and claiming that the HU had shown that "threats and intimidation work".
 In the wake of widespread disapproval and criticism from politicians and other public figures, the university reversed its decision.